shashank319/shashank319/README.md

-- 👋 Hi, I’m @shashank319
+- 👋 Hi, I’m Shashank Amradi
-- 👀 I’m interested in MERN STACK
+- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning MERN
-- 📫 How to reach me  shashank.amradi33@gmail.com
+- 📫 How to reach me  shashankamradi@gmail.com

 <!---
 shashank319/shashank319 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.